naidandemberel/PINE-A64-Fan-Control-Script/README.md

 <h1>Installation Guide:</h1>

 1. Clone the repository into your local machine.
-2. Install the fan controller by using the commands:
+2. Install the fan controller by following commands:

 Make the script executable:
 ````